 Central Michigan University's trademark licensing program protects, preserves and enhances CMU's heritage and identity.

-CMU's registered trademarks include logos, names, symbols and slogans.
+CMU’s registered trademarks include signature marks and names.
 Only licensed vendors are approved to reproduce and/or sell product bearing CMU's registered trademarks.

 Examples of university trademarks include any graphic representation relating to the following: